airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 You can then use application level logic to extract the organization_id, fetch that organization separately, and join the data in the application.
 Note that, this bypasses any transaction logic you have built or use, unless your transaction logic is handled at the application level.
 Winner: Postgres By knockout.

+#### 2.4.3 Performance Comparison
+MongoDB also provides an aggregation framework that lets users mimic many of the JOIN functioanlities of the Relational world.
+A good (albeit somewhat biased in writing style) performance comparison is provided here<sup>[NBA Data](http://tapoueh.org/blog/2014/02/17-aggregating-nba-data-PostgreSQL-vs-MongoDB)</sup>.
+TL;DR; Postgres is about three times faster at joins and aggregation than Mongo.
+Additionally, the MongoDB aggregation Pipeline can only handle a single collection.
+An important note here, is that this benchmark only really applies to a one machine database.

 ### 2.5 Scaling

 There are fundamentally two types of scaling, horizontal scale, and vertical scale.
 Vertical scaling loosely means adding resources to a given machine.
 More RAM, more CPU cores.
 Horizontal Scale means multiple machines running your database.